Aitesis Protocol

 | Signal | Inference | |--------|-----------| | Novel domain | Knowledge area not previously addressed in session | | Implicit requirements | Task carries unstated assumptions | | Ambiguous scope | Multiple valid interpretations exist and AI cannot determine intended approach from available context | | Environmental dependency | Relies on external state (configs, APIs, versions) | | Prior-decision implication | Prospect references or rests on a decision made in an earlier session (rationale, commitment, convention) not present in current conversation context |

-Default-scan trigger (resolves the bootstrapping asymmetry of the Prior-decision implication signal): When the prospect scope touches architecture decisions, API or protocol design, persisted state schemas, or user-facing behavior commitments, the Prior-decision signal fires by default — Phase 1 Ctx begins with a bounded scan over persistent memory (MEMORY.md, prior-decision logs in .insights/) regardless of explicit user mention.
+Default-scan trigger (resolves the bootstrapping asymmetry of the Prior-decision implication signal): When the prospect scope touches architecture decisions, API or protocol design, persisted state schemas, or user-facing behavior commitments, the Prior-decision signal fires by default — Phase 1 Ctx begins with a bounded scan over persistent memory (MEMORY.md; project-local prior-decision logs where the project maintains them) regardless of explicit user mention.
 Without this default, detection would require the AI to already suspect prior involvement, which is the condition the signal is meant to surface.
 The default-scan is scope-triggered (not blanket), bounded to Phase 1 Ctx (no gate), and subject to the memory staleness rule in Phase 1 Step 1 (verify against current state before treating as resolved).

 Revision threshold: When accumulated observation_skips entries across 3+ sessions cluster around a specific EscapeCondition with consistent rationale, the Verifiability classification boundary warrants revision — the escape is systematic, not exceptional.
 When accumulated Emergent dimension detections across 3+ sessions reveal a recurring non-factual uncertainty pattern, the Layer 1 dimension set warrants a new fiber in the fibration structure — promoted fibers default to Unit (detect-only) unless the pattern exhibits internal classification structure requiring a structured fiber type.